On this page

-Exam score reports are typically posted to the candidate’s myNBMTM account within 2-3 weeks of the exam administration date.
+Exam score reports are typically posted to the candidate’s myNBMTM account 4 to 6 weeks after the close of the testing window.
 Although the examination is administered on the computer, we cannot provide you with your results upon completion of the exam.
 We conduct extensive quality control activities before releasing results to ensure that the examination is psychometrically sound and the data are accurate.

 Periodically, the NBMTM conducts research using data compiled from examination results.
 Candidate anonymity is guaranteed in all such cases.